 Sarracenia purpurea ssp. purpurea is the hardiest of all the Sarracenia taxa.
-It ranges all the way from New Jersey, deep into Canada and west into Alaska.
+It ranges all the way from New Jersey and deep into Canada.
 It differs from it's Southern subspecies, venosa, with it's shiny, waxy looking pitchers and the collar is generally less ruffled and slightly more pinched towards the mouth.

 Sun: Full sun outdoors

 Water: Always sitting in at least two inches of distilled or purified water

 Temperature: 20 degrees - 80 degrees, can even take temperatures from freezing to 100 degrees but only for short periods